 Our Savior Lutheran School Profile – Aiea , Hawaii

 Our ministry function and our staffing policy require we use the Lutheran Church-Missouri Synod’s calling process.
-This calling process has our school board give a divine call to certified and synodically-rostered Lutheran-trained teachers to serve our church and school community.
+This calling process means that school board gives a divine call to certified and synodically-rostered Lutheran-trained teachers to serve our church and school community.
 With a deepening Lutheran-certified-teacher shortage, we often reach out to the O’ahu community for qualified teachers whose qualifications, experience, attitudes, and philosophies maintain our level of quality.
 Likewise, we reach out for church members to serve in our staffing openings, but often maintain quality through recruiting from the community.
 Our staff members need Christian commitment and quality characteristics to serve Our Savior Lutheran School.

 When Our Savior Lutheran School began, the Lutheran Church-Missouri Synod’s, California-Nevada-Hawaii District subsidized our mission congregation.
 Nonetheless, the school was organized as a completely self-sustaining entity, requiring tuition and other revenues to cover the operating costs.
 For many years, our enrollment size and low salaries kept us financially solvent.
-Currently, expectations for smaller class sizes, teacher aides, technology, and increased teacher salaries keeps increasing tuition each year.
+Currently, expectations for smaller class sizes, teacher aides, technology, health insurance, energy needs, and increased teacher salaries keeps increasing tuition each year.

 We're a small school on a very dynamic campus; we provide activities, programs, community, and growth for our families.
 We've been blessed.
 We prepare our students for life.
 We give them tools to handle defeats and successes with joy and purpose.
 With Our Savior, they can handle life's ups and downs with everything in between and beyond.